oletizi/avi-docs/src/site/docs/16.2/vantage-integration-with-safenet-network-hsm/index.md

 ## Enabling HSM Support in Avi Vantage

 After using the above steps to install the SafeNet software bundle onto the Avi Controller, the Controller may be configured to secure virtual services with HSM certificates.
-Note: Starting with release 16.2.2, <a href="/docs/16.2.2//certificate-management-integration-for-csr-automation/">automated CSR workflow for SafeNet HSM</a> is supported.
 <ol>
  <li>Create the HSM group and add the HSM devices to it.</li>
  <li>Register the client with HSM devices.</li>